thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 Where:

-1. **SQL_TTL_RPC_ENABLED** <br>parameter is for configuring whether Persistent RPC data will be removed from the database in case it's outdated.
+1. **SQL_TTL_RPC_ENABLED** <br>parameter is for configuring whether Persistent RPC data will be deleted from the database in case it's outdated.

 2. **SQL_RPC_TTL_CHECKING_INTERVAL** <br>parameter is for configuring how often Persistent RPC will be checked whether it's outdated.
 By default, this parameter is set to two hours (in milliseconds).

-The system administrator can configure the default parameter for the tenants through the Tenant Profile.
+The system administrator can configure the default parameter for the tenants through the Tenant Profiles.
 This is **RPC TTL days configuration** parameter.
 Configuring this parameter will change the number of days when RPC will be deleted from the database.
-See the screenshot below:

 {% include images-gallery.html imageCollection="tenant-profile-rpc" %}